 If you’re a small business, then you already know that resources are few and far between, including your staff.
 You intend to hire more staff once you have the capital to do so, but for now, it’s all about managing what you have.

-There is a way to make even a small sales team look like it’s at least twice bigger, and that’s through automating your sales process.
-In doing so, it’s almost like you’ve hired on several more sales reps even though you haven’t spent a second interviewing or a dime on onboarding.
+There is a way to make even a small team look like it’s at least twice bigger, and that’s through automating your sales process and streamlining the sales cycle.
+In doing so, it’s almost like you’ve hired on several more agents even though you haven’t spent a second interviewing or a dime on onboarding.

-Besides just stretching your resources, in automating your sales, it’s possible to stretch your budget in much the same way.
+Besides just stretching your resources, in automating your sales pipeline management, it’s possible to stretch your budget in much the same way.
 A too-tiny budget is another problem that can afflict small businesses striving to get a foot in the door.
-Rather than allocating the funds to hiring new staff, CRM with sales automation can fill in those gaps, giving you a more robust sales presence you’ll be proud of.
+Rather than allocating the funds to hiring new staff, a CRM tool with sales automation features can fill in those gaps, giving you a more robust sales presence you’ll be proud of.

 2. Tracks Data in One Place to Eliminate Confusion